Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 ### Saving Content

 To save the content we use another processor.
-This processor uses the storage backend provided to the crawler to store pages.
+This processor uses the storage backed provided to the crawler to store pages.

 ```go
 type SaveToFile struct {